 When To Embrace Flare?

-Flare has become trendy as a way to emphasize the brightness or warmth of a scene.
+Light flares have become trendy as a way to emphasize the brightness or warmth of a scene.
 You can see many photographs with artistic flare on stock photography websites nowadays, which means the demand for them is rather high.

 - Portraiture – Surrounding your subject with lens flare can enrich the composition, create a sense of mystery or make the shot look very soft and romantic.
 If you shoot wedding photography, you should take advantage of lens flare.
 Your customers will love it too!